When in Iceland

 This 5 day Golden Circle, South Coast & Snæfellsnes tour covers all the major attractions in Iceland.

 Your trip will start of with a visit to viking heritage location in Borgarfjörður.
 Here we will see the amazing waterfalls Barnafoss and Hraunfossar.
 Next you will be headed to the Snæfellsnes Peninsula in the West of Iceland, the home of Snæfellsjökull glacier and the world famous mountain Kirkjufell.
 Kirkjufell is one of the most photographed mountain in the world and was featured in the popular series Game of thrones among other popular TV shows and movies.
 On the Peninsula you will also visit an exhilarating lava cave.In the evening we will hopefully see the amazing Northern Lights dance above us in the skies.
-The next day the Golden Circle awaits you with all its popular and unique tourist attractions, such as Gullfoss waterfall, Geysir geothermal area, Thingvellir National Park and Kerid crater.
+The next day the Golden Circle awaits you with all its popular and unique tourist attractions, such as Gullfoss waterfall, Geysir geothermal area and Thingvellir National Park.

 Iceland has many breathtaking waterfalls in every part of the country.
 Each one different from the last and equally beautiful.
 You will get a chance to visit many waterfalls in this tour.
 Skógafoss and Seljalandsfoss waterfalls will welcome you on your way along the south coast heading east.
 You will enjoy a glacier hike in Skaftafell in Vatnajökull National Park with guidance from our highly trained glacier guides.
 In Jökulsárlón Glacier Lagoon you can see enormous icebergs float in the lagoon.
 Jökulsárlón is an outlet from Europes largest glacier, Vatnajökull.
 The icebergs float down to the Atlantic ocean and turn up on the Diamond beach.